senzing-garage/knowledge-base/proposals/SDKs-for-V4/canonical-names.md

    1. Function name becomes shortened to match the non-with-info name (e.g. `G2_addRecord()`).
    1. The `xx_withInfo()` function/method signature is not in the SDK.
    1. Function always returns JSON string.
-   1. A final input parameter, say `returnContent` (int64 used as a bit-mask), indicates the nature of the content returned in the JSON string.
+   1. A final input parameter, say `resultFlags` (int64 used as a bit-mask), indicates the nature of the content returned in the JSON string.
    1. Example:

          ```python
-         info = g2_engine.add_record(dataSourceCode, recordID, record, returnContent)
+         info = g2_engine.add_record(dataSourceCode, recordID, record, resultFlags)
          ```

-   1. If `returnContent` is 0 (i.e. no bit flags are on) then the returned value is `{}`, an empty JSON string.
+   1. If `resultFlags` is 0 (i.e. no bit flags are on) then the returned value is `{}`, an empty JSON string.
    1. Beneath the covers, the SDK determines if the `WITH_INFO` bit is **off**, in which case it calls `G2_addRecord`.
       If the `WITH_INFO` bit is **on**, the SDK calls `G2_addRecordWithInfo`.
    1. Flag can be OR-ed for future expansion.
 Example: